Jay-Z: Political involvement

 In 2006, Jay-Z appeared with Russell Simmons in a public service announcement denouncing racism and antisemitism, sponsored by the Foundation for Ethnic Understanding.
 In 2008, Jay-Z was involved in the 2008 United States presidential election, supporting enhanced voter participation.
 He supported the 2008 presidential candidacy of Barack Obama and performed voter-drive concerts financed by the Democrats' campaign.
 He also became acquainted with Obama, who in June 2008 said, "Every time I talk to Jay-Z, who is a brilliant talent and a good guy, I enjoy how he thinks.
 That's somebody who is going to start branching out and can help shape attitudes in a real positive way."

 During the 2010 mid-term elections, Jay-Z appeared with other artists in a HeadCount advertisement, urging voters, especially younger ones, to register and vote.
 In May 2012, Jay-Z endorsed President Obama's support of same-sex marriage and participated in his re-election campaign.

-Musician and civil rights activist Harry Belafonte was critical of Jay-Z and Beyoncé for what he saw as their safe political stances, saying that they "have turned their back on social responsibility".
+Singer, actor, and civil rights activist Harry Belafonte was critical of Jay-Z and Beyoncé for what he saw as their safe political stances, saying that they "have turned their back on social responsibility".

 In the 2016 U.S. presidential election, Jay-Z and Beyoncé appeared at a Hillary Clinton rally in Cleveland.
 Clinton praised Jay-Z for addressing racism, oppression, and the criminal justice system.
 He described Donald Trump as a "superbug" and condemned remarks he perceived as racist, but later said that Trump's rhetoric forced people to come together and address difficult issues such as white privilege.